slayer/ftpserver/fs/telegram/README.md

 ## Config example

 Please note about `shared` flag.
 If it's `true` then bot instance will be shared between all connections.
-If it's `false` then each user will have own bot instance and it can lead to telegram bot flood protection.
+If it's `false` then each user (or even each ftp connection) will have own bot instance and it can lead to telegram bot flood protection.

 ```json
 {